What size trowel for 4×4 tile?

 Yes, indeed in some instances, the mortar amount could be very crucial.

-Luckily, this trowel works on tiles measuring 4 or more than 4 inches.
+This trowel works on tiles measuring 4 or more 4 inches.
 So, you have the option to apply this sort of trowel for your 4×4 inches tiles.

 As the floor tiles are more than 4 inches in general, the square-notches trowels have very wide use in laying those tiles.